Alphagan P (Brimonidine Tartrate)

 Overdose Information

-If you accidentally use too much Alphagan P 1.5 in your eyes, immediately rinse your eyes with warm water.
-If the medication is accidentally swallowed, contact the Poisons Information Centre (13 11 26), your doctor, or go to the nearest hospital emergency department immediately, even if there are no obvious symptoms.
+If you use too much Alphagan P, rinse your eyes with warm water.
+If swallowed, contact your doctor or the Poisons Information Centre at 13 11 26.

 Frequently Asked Questions